Primordial black holes from metric preheating: mass fraction in the excursion-set approach: Introduction

 PBHs are expected to form when large density fluctuations re-enter the Hubble radius and collapse into black holes.
 Their abundance is usually computed by assuming that they are rare objects that are formed at around a single scale, and the probability that a given region of the universe ends up in a black hole can be inferred from the knowledge of the primordial curvature power spectrum at that scale.
 Such an approach may however fail in cases where PBHs are abundantly produced, and/or if they arise over a wide range of masses.
 This could notably be the case for PBHs with masses smaller than $10^9\,\mathrm{g}$, which Hawking evaporate before big-bang nucleosynthesis and are therefore not limited by observational constraints.

-A prototypical example of a mechanism leading to such ultra-light, yet extremely abundant, PBHs, is the parametric instability of metric preheating~\cite{Jedamzik:2010dq, Easther:2010mr}.
+A prototypical example of a mechanism leading to such ultra-light, yet extremely abundant, PBHs, is the parametric instability of single-field metric preheating~\cite{Jedamzik:2010dq, Easther:2010mr} (see \Refa{Green:2000he} for multiple-field setups).
 After inflation, the oscillations of the inflaton at the bottom of its potential source a parametric instability in the equation of motion of scalar perturbations, that are enhanced on small scales.
 In \Refa{Martin:2019nuw}, it was shown that the production of ultra-light PBHs from this instability is so efficient that they can quickly come to dominate the universe content, such that reheating no longer occurs because of the inflaton decay, but rather through PBHs evaporation.

 Although these conclusions lead to a substantial change in the cosmological scenario, they were however reached by employing the usual estimate for PBH abundance, whose usage is questionable in contexts in which PBHs are abundant.
 The goal of this paper is to re-examine this calculation, in the light of more refined techniques that were originally proposed for large-scale structures but that can (and have) also be applied to PBHs.
 This will allow us to investigate generic properties of the expected mass distribution of ultra-light black holes, in regimes in which they densely populate the primordial universe.